theolepage/directx-2d-framework/README.md

 		[](int i) {return i % 3 != 0; },
 		[](float i) {return abs(cos(i * 2.0f) * cos(i * 4.0f)); }));
 ```
+### Events
+You may want to handle input device events, to do so we created an easy to use event handler in the window class.
+First you need to choose an event category.
+* Char events
+* Left mouse button down events
+* Left mouse button up events
+* Right mouse button down events
+* Right mouse button up events
+* On mouse movement events
+* On key up events
+* On key down events

+Then you'll need to create an event of that type and to add it to your window using the `addEvent(Event*)` method.

 ## To-Do